-9 Sites For Free Online Courses And Open Courseware
+9 Best Websites For Online Courses & Open Courseware

 Nowadays, education is not limited to the classroom anymore.
 The advancements of technology and the Internet have granted us access to a wide range of digital learning materials as well as online forums and communities.

-There are now many organizations or individuals that offer free online courses and learning materials, and today I would like to bring your attention to a list of websites that offer free online courses and open courseware content for different streams of higher education.
+There are now many organizations or individuals that offer online courses and learning materials, and today I would like to bring your attention to a list of websites that offer the best online courses and open courseware content for different streams of higher education.

 Course materials can be downloaded in the form of lecture videos, presentations, and notes.
 Your marks for weekly assignments and final exam determine your eligibility for the Certificate of Completion.
 Coursera has also started a paid Signature Track program to provide verified certificates.

 MIT OCW is the top source of OpenCourseWare on the web.
 The site offers more course materials than any other website or organization, with reading materials from over 2100 courses in more than 10 top categories (with sub-categories) from over 30 departments.